 A Step Toward Confidence and Reducing Fear in Diving

 Many of my students feel anxiety creep up when they first start diving, and I’m here to tell you it’s normal.
-However, one of the most powerful ways to reduce that fear is by eliminating, or at least reducing, uncertainty.
+However, one of the most powerful ways to reduce that fear is to eliminate, or at least reduce, uncertainty.
 Knowing that you are fully covered for any dive-related emergency and have an emergency plan in place means you can focus on the dive rather than worrying about worst-case scenarios.

 Final Thoughts: An Essential Investment in Dive Safety